sampsyo/home/_draffs/probablycorrect.md

 > It's easy: just before running $f$ on $x$, or just after getting the output $f(x)$, apply some heuristic to predict whether the execution is good or bad.
 > The heuristic will statistically avoid bad behavior, so we'll get a stronger guarantee.

 There's no program analysis necessary: we get to keep treating $f$ as a black box.
-Easy!
+Let's call this general approach **heuristic checking**.
+Heuristic checking can be a useful way to adjust your program's correctness probability $p$; hence publications in [ASPLOS 2015][approxdebug] (where I'm an author), [ISCA 2015][rumba], [ASPLOS 2016][capri], [PLDI 2016][ira], and [ISCA 2016][mithra].
+But adjusting $p$ is all a heuristic can do: it can't give you a stronger kind of guarantee.

-The problem is that *any heuristic* will have false positives.
+The problem is that every heuristic has false positives.
-Regardless of whether you choose a decision tree, a support vector machine, a neural network, or just a lookup table, the result is the same---there's some $x_\text{bad}$ out there that will fool your heuristic.
+Regardless of whether you choose a decision tree, a support vector machine, a neural network, or just a fuzzy lookup table, the result is the same---there's some $x_\text{bad}$ out there that will fool your heuristic.
 The existence of even a single $x_\text{bad}$ ruins your shot at a strong guarantee.

 So while this kind of approach can help increase a program's correctness probability $p$, it doesn't change the *kind* of guarantee that's possible.